troglobit/finit/doc/config.md

 file in `/etc/finit.d` and call `initctl reload`.
 Finit handle any and all conditions and dependencies between services automatically.

+It is also possible to drop `.conf` files in `/etc/finit.d/available/` and use `initctl enable` to enable a service `.conf` file.
+This may be useful in particular to Linux distributions that may want to install all files for a package and let the user decide when to enable a service.

 On `initctl reload` the following is checked for all services:

 - If a service's `.conf` file has been removed, or its conditions are no